aws-samples/amazon-dynamodb-labs/content/modernizr/02-data-modeling/index.en.md

 ## DynamoDB Data Modeling Workshop

 Having completed the application analysis in Stage 1, you now understand the existing MySQL schema, identified access patterns, and established performance requirements.
-Stage 2 focuses on translating this relational data model into an optimized DynamoDB design that supports all identified access patterns while leveraging NoSQL advantages.
+Stage 2 focuses on translating this relational data model into an optimized DynamoDB design that supports all identified access patterns while leveraging the advantages of NoSQL.

-This stage requires active collaboration between human architectural decision-making and AI-assisted technical implementation.
-You'll guide the design process while leveraging specialized AI tools to ensure optimal DynamoDB data modeling practices.
+This stage requires active collaboration between you as a human architect and and AI tools assisting with technical implementation.
+You'll guide the design process while the AI makes recommendations for DynamoDB data modeling practices.

 ## Interactive Design Process